Multivariate Bayesian dynamic modeling for causal prediction: Introduction

+In contrast to these prior methods, our models learn correlation structure over time without restriction, and produce counterfactual forecasts of outcomes across treatment units that reflect learned dependencies.
+The fully Bayesian analysis is sequential and adaptive as well as computationally accessible.
+We compare our approach to several competitor methods on both simulated and real data.
+Beyond the inherent benefits of the sequential focus of MVDLM analyses, the main existing approaches are found to typically fail to adapt to complex temporal structure, underestimate relevant uncertainties, and can generate misleadingly precise inferences on causal effects as a result.

-Section~\ref{sec:theory} describes the formal Bayesian dynamic modeling context we define and propose for counterfactual forecasting, demonstrates how to apply it to an example (non-randomized) experiment, and then situates the methodology within prior work on synthetic controls.
+Section~\ref{sec:prior_work} discusses prior work on causal inference for panel data and time series, and our contributions relative to the literature.
+Section~\ref{sec:theory} describes the formal Bayesian MVDLM setting, demonstrates how to apply it to an example (non-randomized) experiment, and details practical considerations for modeling, including handling high dimensional controls and prior specification.
 Section~\ref{sec:data} outlines the motivating case study setting, data, and goals.
-Section~\ref{sec:model_construction} details modeling and analysis developments for application data.
-Section~\ref{sec:results} presents aspects of results, highlighting the importance of multivariate structure, and Section~\ref{sec:discussion} concludes with notes on potential extensions and further work.
+Section~\ref{sec:results} presents summaries of applied results and comparisons to the main existing methods.
+Section~\ref{sec:discussion} concludes with an overview and summary.
+The detailed Supplementary Material provides extensive supporting material on models, data and context, results, and comparisons.